 RFU Report No. 17 marked the first appearance of completed directed biogas projects under the SGIP.
 Each project is equipped with an on-site supply of utility-delivered natural gas.
 As such, the directed biogas is not literally delivered, but notionally delivered, as the biogas may actually be utilized at any other location along the pipeline route.
-Directed biogas projects are not subject to renewable fuel use requirements during this reporting period.
-Compliance protocols are expected to be implemented in the near-term.
+Six directed biogas projects have been operational for one full calendar year and therefore are required to be in compliance with renewable fuel use requirements.
+Based on the fuel use information collected thus far, it is evident that additional information will be required to make a final compliance determination of directed biogas projects.
+In the meantime, preliminary compliance assessments have been developed using available data.